C-ALun/tiktok-data-analysis/README.md

 ## Project Overview

-This project analyses a large-scale Douyin/TikTok-style behavioural dataset to understand how users consume video content, how engagement is distributed across creators and videos, and how publishing activity changes over time.
+This project analyses a large-scale Douyin/TikTok-style behavioural dataset to understand how users consume video content, how reach and engagement are distributed across creators and videos, and how publishing activity changes over time.

-The project uses **Python and Pandas for data preparation and feature engineering**, followed by **Power BI for interactive dashboard development and visual analysis**.
+The project uses **Python and Pandas for data preparation**, followed by **Power BI for interactive dashboard development and visual analysis**.

 The analysis is structured around three perspectives: